 Until then, please be part of Hook’s epilogue for 2013 by making an online donation to his legacy if you haven’t already:

 (Choose OTHER for donation then type in HOOK ENDOWMENT)

 - Mail in donation: St. Edward’s University, 3001 South Congress, Austin, TX 78704, U.S.A. re: “Hook Endowment”

 For those unable to contribute because of budget constraints, please consider contributing in one of these ways:

 - LIKE the Wild Basin Facebook page

-- PROMOTE the availability of Hook Wild Basin scholarships (Open to all students and all universities in or outside of the United States of America.)
+- PROMOTE the availability of Hook Wild Basin fellowships (Open to all students and all universities in or outside of the United States of America.)